Frequently Asked Questions

 What if I don't pay my citation or appeal it within 21 days?

-- Failure to pay your citation within 21 days will lead to an increase in the fine by $20
+- Failure to pay your citation within 21 days will lead to an increase in the fine

 - If payment is not received after that, your vehicle registration will be held by the DMV